Edinburgh is full of fascinating museums that cover every area of interest that you could possibly imagine.

 Whether you’re into science, medicine, world culture, history, economics or even teddy bears, there’s a museum in Edinburgh that’s sure to intrigue, thrill and fascinate you.

 Museums in Edinburgh

 National Museum of Scotland

-Arguably Edinburgh's largest and busiest museum, the National Museum of Scotland has a range of exhibits from around the world, showcasing Art, Design & Fashion, The Natural World, Science & Technology, Scottish History & Archaeology and World Cultures.
+Arguably Edinburgh’s largest and busiest museum, the National Museum of Scotland has a range of exhibits from around the world, showcasing art, design and fashion, the natural world, science and technology, Scottish history and archaeology and world cultures.

 Top Tip 1: Make the most of your trip by taking part in one of the new self-guided trails.
 These include a Family Puzzle trail, a Staff Top Picks trail, and an audio-led Reset trail to help you find moments of calm and mindfulness.

-The National Museum of Scotland is free to visit.
-Some special exhibition are chargeable.
+The museum is free to visit.
+Some special exhibitions are chargeable.

 Museum of Edinburgh